codeigniter4/CodeIgniter4/user_guide_src/source/libraries/sessions.rst

 **sessionCookieName**          ci_session                                   [A-Za-z\_-] characters only                       The name used for the session cookie.
 **sessionExpiration**          7200 (2 hours)                               Time in seconds (integer)                         The number of seconds you would like the session to last.
                                                                                                                               If you would like a non-expiring session (until browser is closed) set the value to zero: 0
-**sessionSavePath**            NULL                                         None                                              Specifies the storage location, depends on the driver being used.
+**sessionSavePath**            null                                         None                                              Specifies the storage location, depends on the driver being used.
-**sessionMatchIP**             FALSE                                        TRUE/FALSE (boolean)                              Whether to validate the user's IP address when reading the session cookie.
+**sessionMatchIP**             false                                        true/false (boolean)                              Whether to validate the user's IP address when reading the session cookie.
-                                                                                                                              Note that some ISPs dynamically changes the IP, so if you want a non-expiring session you will likely set this to FALSE.
+                                                                                                                              Note that some ISPs dynamically changes the IP, so if you want a non-expiring session you will likely set this to false.
 **sessionTimeToUpdate**        300                                          Time in seconds (integer)                         This option controls how often the session class will regenerate itself and create a new
                                                                                                                               session ID.
 Setting it to 0 will disable session ID regeneration.
-**sessionRegenerateDestroy**   FALSE                                        TRUE/FALSE (boolean)                              Whether to destroy session data associated with the old session ID when auto-regenerating
+**sessionRegenerateDestroy**   false                                        true/false (boolean)                              Whether to destroy session data associated with the old session ID when auto-regenerating
                                                                                                                               the session ID.
-When set to FALSE, the data will be later deleted by the garbage collector.
+When set to false, the data will be later deleted by the garbage collector.
 ============================== ============================================ ================================================= ============================================================================================

 .. note:: As a last resort, the Session library will try to fetch PHP's